The History image

 This is a global systemic health epidemic, one that needs to be addressed NOW!

-Children with Disabilities are particularly vulnerable to being abused due to:
+Individuals with Disabilities are particularly vulnerable to being abused due to:

 • Conditioned compliance due to the need for interventions